songlinl/btp-mission-hybrid-rag/set-up/set-up-bas.md

 ### Set Up SAP Business Application Studio

->[!NOTE] We are setting up SAP Business Application Studio to access the design-time environment.
+>📝**Note**: We are setting up SAP Business Application Studio to access the design-time environment.

 1. Navigate to your global account and Choose **Boosters**.